 He was the most popular novelist of the Victorian era, a convivial family man who always championed the underdog.
 But he also harboured dark secrets that only came out after his death.
 Jenny Hartley recommends the best books by and about Charles Dickens and discusses Dickens the phenomenon, past and present.

 Before we discuss the books, you’ve been president of the Dickens Fellowship, you’re currently working at the Charles Dickens Museum, and your academic life has focused on Dickens.
 My first question has to be: how did you get so interested in Charles Dickens?

-He was my first love as an author and I’ve been teaching Charles Dickens books all my life.
-Academically, I’ve always been a 19th century person but my first research wasn’t on him.
+He was my first love as an author and I’ve been teaching his novels all my life.
+Academically, I’ve always been a 19th-century person but my first research wasn’t on him.
 Then I worked on a project — I was very interested in the ‘fallen women,’ the outcasts he worked with.
 He set up a refuge for them in west London, so I researched that to see what it was like and what happened to the women when they left.
 His idea was that they would emigrate to Australia and start new lives.
 It was absolutely riveting.
 It’s the best thing I’ve ever worked on.
 Once I’d done that, I then moved myself into Dickens.
 I edited his selected letters for Oxford University Press, and that was just brilliant.

 I remember being enthralled by an abridged version of David Copperfield as a child.
 But I was listening to A Tale of Two Cities recently and I guess I find the language a little bit inaccessible.
 I’m interested in Charles Dickens, but more because of his social criticism and the historical element.
 Is that true for you as well?

 The 19th century is my area so I don’t find the language a block, but I know people do.
 I found that increasingly with the students before I retired.
 ‘The sentences are long.
 The books are long.’
 These days people Tweet.
 It’s about how you meet the written word, and it is sometimes difficult for people.